 KeyDescriptionRequired

-cursor_paramName of the query parameter to set the cursor/token
+cursor_paramName of the query parameter for the cursor (single cursor only)Yes*

 pagination_config: